Wedding Frequently Asked Questions

 Do you travel for events?

 Yes.
-I’m more than happy to travel within the UK to help you celebrate and can arrange the finer points with you personally.
+I'm personally based in Appledore, North Devon but I’m more than happy to travel within the UK to help you celebrate and can arrange the finer points with you personally.
 If we set a date you can be assured of my time and availability.

 What's in your camera bag?